-Occupancy conditions are used to ensure that the dwelling is occupied in perpetuity by a household mainly employed or last employed in an established business in the countryside.
-Where the business is a croft, the conditions regarding occupancy may vary from the above given that crofters may have other forms of employment.
+Housing Policy 2(d) states that occupancy conditions will be used to ensure that the dwelling is occupied in perpetuity by a household mainly employed or last employed in an established business in the countryside.
+The conditions regarding occupancy may vary from the above given that crofters may have other forms of employment.